Jaason Simmons

-Jaason Simmons (born 12 July 1970) is an Australian actor best known for the role of Logan Fowler on the TV series Baywatch.
+Jaason Matthew Simmons (born 12 July 1970) is an Australian actor.
+He is best known for the role of Logan Fowler on the television series Baywatch.

-Biography

 Early life and career

-Born as Jaason Matthew Simmons in Hobart, Tasmania, he attended Warrane Primary School as a child and first began acting in 1993 with a role on the short-lived Australian series Paradise Beach.
+Simmons was born on 12 July 1970 in Hobart, Tasmania.
+He began acting in 1993 with a role on the short-lived Australian series Paradise Beach.
 The following year, he won the role of Logan Fowler on Baywatch.

-After leaving the series in 1997, Simmons appeared in several theater productions in London and had roles in several independent films including the 1997 film Nowhere.
+After leaving the series in 1997, Simmons appeared in several theatre productions in London and had roles in several independent films including the 1997 film Nowhere.
 Some of his most recent onscreen appearances have been in the 2006 cult film Mad Cowgirl and in the 2013 SyFy movie Sharknado.

 Personal life

 Simmons came out as gay in the March 2008 issue of Australian New Idea magazine with his fiancé Irish actor John O'Callaghan.